wrightdylan/advent-of-code-2023/README.md

 9. It took 3 iterations to get day 13 working right.
 10. For Day 14 I used Floyd's and Brent's algorithms for cycle detection; the latter is 0.6s faster.
 11. Day 15 was suspiciously easy.
 That's never a good sign. :thinking:
+12. For day 16, this was my first time writing a depth-first search, and it ran perfectly on the first attempt :exploding_head:.
+Because I tend to write these solutions generalised for robustness, it effectively meant part 2 was already solved as well.